Open Circuit vs Short Circuit — Full-Length Technical Article

 Just like what we have learnt about electrical current, the main point for an electrical current to flow in the circuit is it shall provide a path from positive polarity to negative polarity.
 The path should not have any hole along its path.

-A disconnected circuit is the same with a broken circuit since its electrical path is broken.
+A disconnected circuit is the same with a broken circuit since its electrical path is broken

 But keep in mind that not every open circuit is an accident.
-Sometimes we intendly make the circuit have an open path.
+Sometimes we intently make the circuit have an open path.
 The most common example of this purpose is a switch to turn off a lamp.

 Since the switch is open, our circuit does not have a closed path, hence no electrical current is flowing to the lamp.